Accessibility statement for Wyre Council website

 Non-compliance with the accessibility regulations

 1. Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to add text alternatives for all images by September 2022.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 2. Technical issues within the HTML as detailed in the audit report.
-These will be addressed by the web and digital team as detailed under the "What we are doing to improve accessibility" heading.
+These will be addressed by the web and digital team.

 Content that’s not within the scope of the accessibility regulations